 New Relic Mobile sends all data using HTTPS encryption and validates the SSL certificate of the New Relic collector.
 This will prevent common data sniffing and server spoofing attacks.
 The agent removes the query string, fragment identifier, username, and password from each URL before sending the data.

-The New Relic Mobile agent assigns a unique identifier to each installed app instance in order to track discrete installs, identify recurring sessions, and correlate performance over time.
+Our Mobile SDK agent assigns a unique identifier to each installed app instance in order to track discrete installs, identify recurring sessions, and correlate performance over time.

 |Android||The Mobile Android agent generates a cryptographically strong UUID and stores it in the app's